ibm-cloud-docs/satellite/storage-gcp-compute-persistent-disk-csi-driver.md

 # Google Compute Engine persistent disk Container Storage Interface (CSI) Driver
 {: #storage-gcp-compute-persistent-disk-csi-driver}

-The Compute Engine persistent disk Container Storage Interface (CSI) [Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/tr.
+The Compute Engine persistent disk Container Storage Interface (CSI) [Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/tree/v1.0.4){: external} is a CSI compliant driver that you can use to manage the lifecycle of your Google Compute Engine persistent disks.
 {: shortdesc}

 Before you can deploy storage templates to clusters in your location, make sure you set up {{site.data.keyword.satelliteshort}} Config by selecting the **Enable cluster admin access for Satellite Config** option in the console or including the `--enable-config-admin` option when you create your cluster.